-Last but not least new markets may open to ICT players, such as future financial and Fintech services which have great potentials for a growing shift in the revenue pools of the operators and ICT players especially concerning the digitalization of lending payments and investment, online P2P (person to person) money transfer, e-wallet usages, changing customer relations with online/mobile transactions and customized financial solutions and digitalization in insurance.
-ICT players as new comers in the financial business should bring impressive solutions and services, achieving the desired, efficient, optimized and secure fintech platforms established on the needs of the citizens, governments and the actors of the technology and market value chains.
+Finally, new markets may open to ICT players, such as future financial and Fintech services which have great potentials for a growing shift in the revenue pools of the operators and ICT players especially concerning the digitalization of lending payments and investment, online P2P (person to person) money transfer, e-wallet usages, changing customer relations with online/mobile transactions and customized financial solutions and digitalization in insurance.
+ICT players as newcomers in the financial business should bring impressive solutions and services, achieving the desired, efficient, optimized and secure Fintech platforms established on the needs of the citizens, governments and the actors of the technology and market value chains.